Updated 9/20/18 (Note: refresh this page each time you visit to make sure you are seeing the latest copy)

 Deposit of $30/pail – Non Refundable.
 Credit card deposits will be charged at time of ordering

 Deposit of $40/pail – Non Refundable.
 Credit card deposits will be charged at time of ordering

 PRICES SUBJECT TO CHANGE WITHOUT NOTICE

 Grapes will be handled on a preorder basis only and will be available for pickup at the store only.
 They are highly perishable and cannot be reshipped.
-Grapes are expected to be available early September this year but the actual date depends (literally) on the weather in California.
+Grapes are expected to be available mid to late September this year but the actual date depends (literally) on the weather in California.

 Orders will be taken on a first come first served basis should a variety sell out or when filling orders for multiple shipments of a variety.
 Not all varieties are available every year.

 We have no refrigeration at the store for grapes and they must be picked up the day they arrive as their quality suffers the longer they sit at room temperature.
 You will be kept informed as to where the grapes are and when they will arrive.